 Skilsaws’s heavy-duty table saw lives up to its name and packs enough power to tear through even the toughest pieces of plywood with ease.
-The rack and pinion fence system allows for a quick fence adjustment and the dust shoot can be connected with a vacuum to keep things mess-free while you work.
+The rack and pinion fence system allows for a quick fence adjustment.
+The dust shoot can be connected with a vacuum to keep things mess-free while you work.
 This is a great option for anyone looking to complete a big job, thanks to the left side support that gives more stability when working with larger pieces of wood.
-The machine is quite heavy on its own but the inclusion of a stand with big wheels makes it more portable so it’s relatively easy to carry it to work sites or move it around the workshop.
+The machine is quite heavy on its own but the inclusion of a stand with big wheels makes it more portable.
+It’s relatively easy to carry it to work sites or move it around the workshop.
 This saw has true dado capability and includes T-slots for miter gauge for more precision when making longer cuts.
-Working with bigger quantities of wood can often cause dust and debris to accumulate inside and around the machine leading to inefficiencies, which is why the option to add a dust vacuum to this setup is a great option.
+Working with bigger quantities of wood can often cause dust and debris to accumulate inside and around the machine leading to inefficiencies.
+This is why the option to add a dust vacuum to this setup is a great option.

 Includes a rolling stand for portability

 Rack and pinion fence system for quick fence adjustment

 Miter gauge T-slots for more precision